Malden, Massachusetts: Asian population

-In 1990 Malden had 2,805 Asian residents, making the city 5.2% Asian.
-In 2000 this increased to 7,882 Asians, or 14.5% of the city's population, making it one of ten Massachusetts cities with the largest Asian populations in the state.
+In 1990 Malden had 2,805 Asian residents, comprising 5.2% of the population.
+In 2000 this increased to 7,882, or 14.5% of the city's population, making it one of the ten Massachusetts cities with the highest concentrations of Asian residents.
 There were 4,504 ethnic Chinese people (57% of Malden's Asians), 876 ethnic Vietnamese, and 696 ethnic Indians.
 From 1990 to 2000 the Vietnamese population increased by 187% and the Indian population increased by 262%.

 From 2000 to 2010 the Chinese population of Malden increased by about 50%.

 Institutions serving the Asian community in Malden include the Immigrant Learning Center, which offers English as a second language classes; the Malden Asian Pacific American Coalition; a satellite office of the Vietnamese American Civic Association; the nonprofit multiservice organization Great Wall Center; and the antipoverty agency Tri-City Community Action Program Inc. In the 2017, South Cove Community Health center began building a new site in Malden to serve the growing Asian American population.